nextflow-io/nextflow/docs/operator.md

 :language: console
 ```

-An optional {ref}`closure <script-closure>` can be used to transform each value before it is evaluated for distinct-ness:
+An optional [closure ](script-closure) can be used to transform each value before it is evaluated for distinct-ness:

 ```{literalinclude} snippets/distinct-with-mapper.nf
 :language: groovy